Joseph Henry: Other honors

 Elected a member of the American Philosophical Society in 1835 and American Antiquarian Society in 1851.

+The school he attended in Galway, New York was renamed Joseph Henry Elementary School in his honor.

-The District of Columbia named a school, built in 1878–80, on P Street between 6th and 7th the Joseph Henry School.
-It was demolished at some point after 1932.
+Washington, D.C. named a school, built in 1878–80, on P Street between 6th and 7th the Joseph Henry School; it was demolished at some point after 1932.

-The Henry Mountains (Utah) had been so named by geologist Almon Thompson in his honour.
+The Henry Mountains (Utah) had been so named by geologist Almon Thompson in his honor.

 Mount Henry in California is named in his honor.